splunk/public-o11y-docs/get-started/core2o11y/core2o11y-landing.rst

 * :ref:`Respond to incidents <practice-reliability-incident-response>`

-* :ref:`Scale your system's reliability by collaborating within and across teams <practice-reliability-collaboration>`
+* :ref:`Collaborate on observability within and across teams <practice-reliability-collaboration>`

 Then see :ref:`setup-o11y-setup-o11y` to get started.